jesusdp-drcmr/jesusdp-drcmr.github.io/_posts/FinalProject.markdown

 With this project, we aim to study a series of datasets encompassing the prevalence of various mental health disorders globally and across different years, with a special focus on DD, and other related information.
 More specifically, we seek to study the relationship between DD with other factors, such as Alcohol or Drug disorders, or Suicide Rates, both globally and in greater detail within those countries where DD is a significant problem.

-In order to gain a better understanding of the global situation of depression prevalence, we’ve developed an interactive bar chart plot that serves as a dynamic tool to explore and visualize the prevalence of depression annually from 1990 to 2017.
-Figure 1 allows users to select a specific year and highlights countries with both the highest and lowest depression prevalence.
-Notably, Greenland consistently stands out with the highest prevalence.
+To gain insights into the global landscape of depression prevalence, we developed an interactive bar chart plot (Figure 1).
+This tool allows users to explore the prevalence of depression annually from 1990 to 2017, highlighting countries with both the highest and lowest rates.

 &nbsp;